HamidTohidypour/CIFAR10Classification/README.md

 # Two ways of running the code

-#Running the code from the Anaconda's command line:
+#1-Running the code from the Anaconda's command line:

   python CNNCIFAR10.py

-#Using Jupyter notebook:
+#2-Using Jupyter notebook:

   jupyter notebook